Skip to content

 4, How Prescriptive Analytics Fits In With Other Types of Business Analytics.

 Most modern companies are familiar with or use Business Intelligence (BI) dashboards.
 However, there is a lot more to business analytics than BI dashboards and even prescriptive analytics.
 Indeed, there is a full range of business analytics tools available for decision-makers.
 Below, I’ll share with you the different types of business analytics and how these analytics types work together to support superior business decision-making.
+First, below is a listing of the major types of analytics and the questions they answer for decision-makers.

-• Descriptive Analytics: What Happened?
+• Descriptive: What Happened?

-• Diagnostic Data Analytics: Why Did This Happen?
+• Diagnostic: Why Did This Happen?

-• Prescriptive Data Analytics: What Action Should We Take?
+• Prescriptive: What Action Should We Take?

 The Analytics Continuum - descriptive, diagnostics, predictive, and prescriptive analytics.